 I mentioned before, most traditional dress evolved before modern technology and prior to the ecological destruction wrecked by fast fashion production.
 Local artisans have been practising their trade for many years and probably developed their techniques over a number of generations.
 Sure, there are varying quality products available in a tourist market because travellers have demanded lower prices and the quality has suffered.
 Ask around for recommendations on a reputable producer and be prepared to pay a little more for an item produced by largely traditional methods.
 You will help keep local people employed, culture alive and the environment intact.

 Word of caution

 Be thoughtful about how you wear a traditional dress item.
 Remember these pieces are not “costumes” as we sometimes we refer to them, but an important element of somebody’s culture which is often rich with symbolism.
 Educate yourself about a particular piece and how it is traditionally worn.
-Wearing national dress pieces is meant as a respectful ode to traditions and cultures.
+Wearing national dress pieces is intended as a respectful ode to traditions and cultures.
 Worn inappropriately, such as during certain festive periods or in the wrong colour, may insult someone.